IGM-202-2225/project-2-meaton96/README.md

 ### Wander

-**Objective:** Same as Trex but speed and turn timings are different
+**Objective:** Move around the game world randomly

 #### Steering Behaviors

-- Moves forward for a bit then changes to a random direction
-   - tracks nearby agents and can change to run away behavior
+- Wander movement using the circle method with small wander angle changes
 - Obstacles - NYI
-- Seperation - Any agent of the same type, will implement running from carnivores
+- Seperation - Any agent of the same type

 #### State Transistions

-- state is transitioned to after seperating, chasing, or being idle
-   - When this agent gets far enough away from other avoided agents it will default to wander
-   - When this agent has idled for a period of time it will transiton back to wandering
+- currently the only state for this agent

-### NYI
+### Flee

-**Objective:** NYI
+**Objective:** Run away from a target agent

 #### Steering Behaviors

-- NYI
+- uses fleeing logic to move away from a target transform
-- NYI
+- Obstacles - NYI
-- Seperation - NYI
+- Seperation - Any agent of the same type

 #### State Transistions